ROCm/roc-stdpar/docs/performance_studies/13900K_RadeonVII.md

 modifications to the testing protocols are done.
 We report data as is, retaining units; please consult each application's documentation for details on their benchmarks.
 No attempts are made to optimise any of the applications, they are used as is.
-No assessments are made in about the applications' optimality.
+No assessments are made about the applications' optimality, be it for the CPU or for the GPU.

 For all tables, the final column contains the GPU's positioning relative to the
 CPU: